 Yazmin gave a sheepish smile.
 “Thanks, but I’m pushing forty.”

-“I wouldn’t have guessed more than thirty,” I said, genuinely impressed.
+“I wouldn’t have guessed over thirty,” I said, impressed.
 “What about Hailey?
 Does she have kids?”

 “They’ve had to move four times in five years.”